-I chose this photo as a reminder of how important it is to do something for yourself, in this case traveling, even if you feel like you can’t afford it, you can’t take off, etc, etc, etc. We all have valid reasons for not taking care of ourselves and many clients have real barriers to doing so.
-This post is not to ignore those real barriers, just explore if there is any way to get movement in those barriers, so that you can get what you need to feel better ( and your best).
+We all have valid reasons for not spending money on ourselves and many clients have real barriers in doing so.
+This post is not to ignore those real barriers, just explore if there is any way to get movement in those barriers, so that you can get what you need to feel better.

 Some clients who are in therapy can sometimes have increased anxiety about using some of their financial resources on themselves during the holidays.
 Keep in mind that many people begin to experience stress when they feel that not enough has or is being done for them.
 I remind clients to ask questions such as, “what do I need to do for myself right now” or, “is it the right choice for me to suspend or halt counseling based on finances, when I’m still experiencing a high level of distress”.
 Too often people put themselves last when allocating financial resources, you need to ask yourself the question, ” am I putting myself last”.